 At HomeLight, our vision is a world where every real estate transaction is simple, certain, and satisfying.
 Therefore, we promote strict editorial integrity in each of our posts.

 Looking to list your home?
 Before you publish your listing, you might be wondering how much value your home has acquired since you bought it.
-After the steep rise in home prices between 2020 and 2022, many homeowners have gained significant equity in their properties.
-Even as the market cools, many homeowners may be surprised at the degree to which houses have been retaining much, if not all, of their increased value.
-Whether you’ve lived in your home for a while or totally spruced up the place, a comparative market analysis (CMA) can determine your home’s value with a high degree of accuracy, but how much does a comparative market analysis cost?
+Whether you’ve lived in your home for a while or totally spruced up the place, a comparative market analysis (CMA) can determine your home’s value with a high degree of accuracy.
+But how much does a comparative market analysis cost?

-A CMA is typically performed by a licensed real estate agent and having one written up for your house can vary in cost.
+A CMA is typically performed by a licensed real estate agent and having one written up for your house can vary in price.
 While most agents will perform a CMA for free, some may charge a small fee.
-If you’re listing your home with an agent, a CMA will almost always be included in what you get.
+If you’re listing your home with an agent, a CMA will almost always be included in the services they provide.